pattilab/credential/README.md

 ````

 ##Modifications Since Publication
-  - Much has changed.
+  - This is version 2.0 of the credentialing software.
+The principle of the process is identical but major routines have been rewritten for speed and breadth.

 ##Modifying The Source
  1. Clone this repo
  2. Modify the source
+ 3. Run:
  ````r
  devtools::load_all("path/to/credential/")
  ````